Domestic violence in Ecuador: 1993–2002

 The Convention of Belém do Pará was adopted in 1994, which acknowledges that women have the right to live without violence, defines acts of violence against them, and highlights that such violence infringes upon human rights and essential freedoms.
 During the same year, the first women's police stations were created in Ecuador.
+This Convention gives primary importance to the protection of women's right and to ensuring that women live in a world free from violence, in the public and private spheres.In addition, violence is recognized as any act that threatens women's integrity, freedom, security and dignity and, therefore, as a problem that requires the urgent involvement of governments.
+States are urged to implement policies, laws, programs, as well as to monitor them, to prevent, address, and sanction the different forms of violence that women experience in everyday life.